 We all found a new way of living amidst the COVID-19 outbreak, and for many families that included adjusting to some form of distance education.
 Now, with the Delta variant to worry about, many parents are choosing to continue remote learning with their children.

-As more schools have put restrictions on the number of students and teachers allowed within school buildings, parents have now taken on the role of playing a larger part in their child’s education.
+Most schools closed or restricted the number of students allowed within school buildings during the pandemic.
+This meant parents had to take on the role of playing a larger part in their child’s education.